 If you come from a place like Pakistan, Peru or Belarus you know that running a business is a little limited when it comes to how you accep credit cards and payments through PayPal and other processors.
 This is troubling considering it limits options for your business, whether it be a service or product-based business.
 This means you must resort to an old-fashioned money transfer, which is tedious, time-consuming and expensive.

 You may be surprised to know that hundreds of countries still remain unsupported by PayPal.
 Here's a look at the list of countries where PayPal is not supported, or where it's only somewhat supported:

 |Cape Verde||British Virgin Islands||Cambodia||Monaco|

 |Swaziland||Wallis and Futuna|

 This seems unacceptable to me, and the idea presents severe cost problems for small businesses.
-The unfortunate part is that great people and ideas come from the countries on this list, so there's no reason they're hindered in their ability to do business.
+The unfortunate part is that great people and ideas come from the countries on this list, so there should be no reason why they should be hindered in their ability to do their business.

 Accept Credit Cards: what are we trying to achieve here?

 Let's say you're working in Panama as a freelancer or contractor.
 You're trying to bill your client for the work you completed, but PayPal doesn't give you the opportunity to do so.
 Therefore, you need to figure out a way to present an invoice and a way for the client to pay you.